pointfreeco/swift-composable-architecture/README.md

   * [0.1.5](https://pointfreeco.github.io/swift-composable-architecture/0.1.5/documentation/composablearchitecture)
 </details>

+## Installation

+You can add ComposableArchitecture to an Xcode project by adding it as a package dependency.

+  1. From the **File** menu, select **Add Packages...**
+  2. Enter "https://github.com/pointfreeco/swift-composable-architecture" into the package repository URL text field
+  3. Depending on how your project is structured:
+      - If you have a single application target that needs access to the library, then add **ComposableArchitecture** directly to your application.
+      - If you want to use this library from multiple Xcode targets, or mixing Xcode targets and SPM targets, you must create a shared framework that depends on **ComposableArchitecture** and then depend on that framework in all of your targets.
+For an example of this, check out the [Tic-Tac-Toe](./Examples/TicTacToe) demo application, which splits lots of features into modules and consumes the static library in this fashion using the **tic-tac-toe** Swift package.

 ## Help

 If you want to discuss the Composable Architecture or have a question about how to use it to solve a particular problem, you can start a topic in the [discussions](https://github.com/pointfreeco/swift-composable-architecture/discussions) tab of this repo, or ask around on [its Swift forum](https://forums.swift.org/c/related-projects/swift-composable-architecture).